Many of us fail to see the relationship between budgeting

 .
 Be as precise in your record keeping as you can afford to be.

 Monitor and review.
 Your records help you to compare how well you budget.
-The key is to identify positive budget varianceswhere your budgeted cash outflows are less than your actual cash outflows.
+The key is to identify positive budget varianceswhere your actual cash outflows are less than your budgeted cash outflows.
 These variances are a source of funds to save and invest.
 For example, if you budget $1,500 in monthly cash outflows but routinely only have cash outflows of $1,400, you have identified a source of savings worth $100 a month.

 Save for an emergency fund.